 Exponential Impact: Sitting puts nearly twice the strain on backs as standing and poor sitting postures exacerbate the problems further, leading to the number one injury in the workplace.

 Walking is the most beneficial low impact exercise to strengthen the back and walking with a treadmill desk is even more low impact than a jaunt around the block (due to soft deck technologies of most treadmills).
 Movement allows the vertabrae to act as shock absorbers and also receive necessary nutrients for spinal health.
 This is cut off entirely when we sit in the same poor positions for eight hour days.

 Sitting also reduces the flexibility of the psoas (dominant hip flexor) affecting how the pelvis rotates and increases the stress on the lower back.

-Walking daiiy with treadmill desks free employees from the shackles of a desk job and allow them to strengthen their back and leg muscles.
-This greatly impacts their health and keeps back problems at bay.
+Walking daiiy with treadmill desks free employees from the shackles of a desk job and allows them to strengthen their back and leg muscles.
+This greatly impacts their health and productivity and keeps back problems at bay.